Polyphemus980/k-means-clustering-mpi/README.md

 ### Find new centroid for each point

 In this part we create thread for each point and calculate new centroid for each one in parallel.
+In each thread, we iterate over all centroids and find the one that is closest to given point (using euclidean distance).

 ### Find new centroids